twinone/logsolve/README.md

 # log-solve
-Logic puzzle game solver
+Logic puzzle game solver using Python, Prolog, scikit-image, a camera and a 3D printer.

 # Basic idea
-The idea of this project is to take a phone game (like [Simon Tatham's Puzzles](https://play.google.com/store/apps/details?id=name.boyle.chris.sgtpuzzles&hl=en)) and solve it using a programming language (like [Prolog](http://www.swi-prolog.org/)).
+The idea of this project is to take a picture of a game on a phone (like [Simon Tatham's Puzzles](https://play.google.com/store/apps/details?id=name.boyle.chris.sgtpuzzles&hl=en)) and solve it using a programming language (like [Prolog](http://www.swi-prolog.org/)).
 Then use a capacitive pen attached to a 3D printer to solve the game on the phone.

-This is just a draft for now, so here are the basic steps to reproduce a simple game solving technique:
+We can distinguish three stages in the process:

-## 1. Capture & convert the game to a prolog input file.
+## 1. Capture & convert the game to a numeric representation.
 (Capturer)
 There are two ways to approach this:
 * Capturing a screenshot and reading the SD card.
 This method reduces the problem-solving to puzzles that are predictable from the initial state.
 * Using an external camera.
-This way we can take pictures or video while playing.
+This way we can take pictures or video while playing, and interact with the printer while it's solving. **We will be using this approach**.

 ## 2. Solve the game (Solver)
 Theoretically this can be done using any language or algorithm, but it will probably be using Prolog and the clpfd library.
+Some games contributed by other developers are in other languages, but most of Simon Tatham's Puzzles are to be solved in Prolog.

 ## 3. Reproduce the solution on the phone (Executor)
 Using a 3D printer we can simulate a finger that plays the game.